Together We're Stronger

 Nicola brings a powerful combination of professional expertise and genuine empathy, with a career built around understanding people, building trust and creating meaningful relationships.

-With a background in account management, sales and leadership, Nicola has spent years working closely with individuals and businesses to understand their needs and deliver solutions that make a real difference.
+With a background in sales, marketing, customer service and leadership, Nicola has spent years working closely with individuals and businesses to understand their needs and deliver solutions that make a real difference.
 She has led teams, grown businesses and consistently built strong, lasting relationships — skills that are now being channelled into helping Marshalling Brain Injuries Alliance grow its partnerships and reach.

 What truly sets Nicola apart is her people-first approach.
 She is naturally empathetic, supportive and driven by helping others — qualities that are at the heart of everything we do as an organisation supporting those affected by brain injury, trauma and neurological conditions.

-Nicola’s ability to connect with people, combined with her commercial experience, makes her uniquely placed to help us build partnerships that are not just transactional, but meaningful — partnerships that enable us to reach more individuals and families who are currently navigating life without the support they need.
+As a survivor of domestic abuse with over 20 years in business gives Nicola the ability to connect with all types of people, combined with her commercial experience, makes her uniquely placed to help us build partnerships that are not just transactional, but meaningful — partnerships that enable us to reach more individuals and families who are currently navigating life without the support they need.

 Her voice will play an important role in shaping how we grow, ensuring we remain grounded in compassion, understanding and real human connection as we continue to expand our impact.